The award takes place at 1800 HST daily. Awarded according to seniority.

 Opentime Swaps: Depending on Reserve Ratios, higher success rates are found with day-for-day requests.

 Opentime Drops: Possible on months with above-average Reserve ratios- but the lowest success rate of any Opentime request

 Opentime Pick-Ups: Highest success rate when adding a pairing to your schedule

-"Waive Days Away From Domicile" checkbox - if your schedule will go below 6 days off at domicile, make sure you select this checkbox option
+"Waive Days Away From Domicile" checkbox - if your schedule will go below six days off at domicile, make sure you select this checkbox option

 Responses will be more consistent and system generated

-The prioritization feature is active - ou may prioritize any of your requests by clicking on the "Submit or View Requests" link and selecting the priority column.
+The prioritization feature is active - you may prioritize any of your requests by clicking on the "Submit or View Requests" link and selecting the priority column.

 RSV F/As may add a pairing(s) on GDOs,